NMAK19009U Solving Polynomial Equations

 Multivariate polynomial equations are omnipresent in real-life applications.
 For instance, they appear in models in chemistry, biology, economy and robotics.
 Solving polynomial equations is often a difficult task and leads to interesting geometric, algebraic and algorithmic questions.

-In this course we will introduce current algorithmic and practical methods to solve polynomial equations and to study the main class of geometric objects: algebraic varieties.
-We will discuss among others: Gröbner bases, elimination theory, resultants, techniques for finding and classifying the roots of polynomials in one variable, implicit and parametric descriptions of varieties, zero-dimensional solution sets, Newton polytope, semi-algebraic sets, and, if time permits, homotopy methods for numerically solving polynomial equations.
-The theory will be applied to real-life systems in the exercise sessions.
+In this course we will present techniques to study the structure and properties of the zero set of a system of polynomial equations (an algebraic variety), as well as introduce algorithms and methods to solve systems of polynomial equations.
+The main topics of the course are: Gröbner bases, elimination theory, resultants, techniques for finding and classifying the roots of polynomials in one variable, implicit and parametric descriptions of varieties, zero-dimensional solution sets, Newton polytope, semi-algebraic sets, and homotopy methods for numerically solving polynomial equations.
+The theory will be applied to real-life systems.

 The students' mastering of this field will serve as a good background for both further theoretical studies within algebraic geometry, and also for practical real-life applications outside academia.
 In particular, this course can serve as a good complement for other master courses in Algebraic Geometry, as it gives a practical and hands-on approach to the topic.